 The acceptance rate of manuscripts submitted to JQM is shown in figure 2.
 As can be seen, the acceptance rate of publication has shown a continuous decline over the time which is mainly due to a gradual increase in submissions over time.
-Based on the submissions data for the past four issues, it is worth mentioning that the average acceptance rate of the JQM was around 10% while average desk rejection rate was 53%.
+Based on the submissions data for the past four issues, it is worth mentioning that the average acceptance rate of the JQM was around 10% while the average desk rejection rate was 53%.

 The manuscripts which are shortlisted in the desk review are sent for evaluation by three experts (one local and two foreign) and their comments/suggestions are communicated to authors for possible revisions.
-Based on the review cycle of manuscript submitted for the past four issues, table 1 shows the average number of days it takes at various stages of the review.
-The summary of review cycle (in days) is presented in table 1.
-As shown in table 1, on average, it takes around 193 days for a manuscript to pass through complete publication process.
+Based on the review cycle of the manuscript submitted for the past four issues, table 1 shows the average number of days it takes at various stages of the review.
+The summary of the review cycle (in days) is presented in table 1.
+As shown in table 1, on average, it takes around 193 days for a manuscript to pass through the complete publication process.

 We have a team of highly qualified reviewers belonging to various fields of specialization and are affiliated with prestigious institutions across the globe.
-Given below is the chart regarding composition of JQM review board by different regions.
+Given below is the chart regarding the composition of JQM review board by different regions.

 Figure 3: Distribution of JQM Review Board by Region

-As illustrated in figure 3, JQM review board includes 146 members; out of which 62 are from Pakistan and remaining 84 are from around 40 developed as well as developing economics of the world.
+As illustrated in figure 3, JQM review board includes 146 members; out of which 62 are from Pakistan and the remaining 84 are from around 40 developed as well as developing economics of the world.
 We are thankful to our advisory, editorial and review board members for their continuous support to meet the deadlines and to achieve this milestone.

 Department of Statistics